vlaamserap/vlaamserap.github.io/README.md

 In short, please **fork** this repository **only if you're planning to contribute on a regular basis**.
 As an alternative to submitting a pull request you can:

-* open an issue [here](https://github.com/vlaamserap/vlaamserap.github.io/issues) and suggest an improvement
+* open an issue [here](https://github.com/vlaamserap/vlaamserap.github.io/issues) and suggest an edit
 * email us at vlaamserap at gmail dot com